open-eid/MOPP-Android/README.md

 # MOPP-Android

-Android application that allows signing containers with ID-card, Mobile-ID and Smart-ID.
+Android application that allows signing containers with ID-card, mobile-ID and Smart-ID.

 Check the wiki get an overview of the project.